Dental Crown Oxford PA

 Am I a candidate for dental crowns?

-Dr. Speck always makes sure that his patients are healthy so that their dental crowns or dental restoration remain stable.
+Dr. Speck always ensures that his patients are healthy so that their dental crowns or restorations remain stable.

 What are inlays and onlays?

-Inlays and onlays are similar to dental crowns, fillings, and tooth bonding.
-These indirect restorations are typically made for patients who have a weakened or damaged tooth due to decay.
-Inlays cover the chewing surfaces of the tooth between the cusps, or the sides of the tooth.
+Inlays and onlays resemble dental crowns, fillings, and tooth bonding.
+These indirect restorations are typically made for patients with a weakened or damaged tooth due to decay.
+Inlays cover the chewing surfaces of the tooth between the cusps or the sides of the tooth.
 Onlays cover the chewing surface and the tooth cusps.
 Both inlays and onlays blend in with the shade of the tooth enamel for a natural look.

 How long do dental crowns last?

-Tooth crowns are a strong and durable dental restoration that can last for up to 30 years with the right care.
-Patients should brush and floss between their dental crowns just like natural teeth to keep them clean.
+Tooth crowns are a strong and durable dental restoration that can last up to 30 years with the right care.
+To keep them clean, patients should brush and floss between their dental crowns like natural teeth.
 Taking care of the natural teeth and gums surrounding tooth crowns helps ensure that the teeth or gums beneath the dental crowns stay healthy.

 Are tooth crowns painful?

 No. A tooth crown is usually not painful.
-Most patients tolerate tooth crowns well and report little to no pain following the procedure.
-Because of anesthetics and sedation, if patients do only experience any discomfort, it is only mild.
+Most patients tolerate tooth crowns well and report minimal pain following the procedure.
+Because of anesthetics and sedation, it is only mild if patients experience any discomfort.

 Can I get a cavity under a tooth crown?

 Yes.
 A cavity can form under a tooth crown if there is a break in the seal between the crown and the tooth.
 This is very rare.
-If bacteria can invade the space under the crown, plaque will form and tooth decay will develop.
+Plaque will form if bacteria can invade the space under the crown, and tooth decay will develop.
 To prevent a cavity from forming under a tooth crown, it is important to maintain a good oral hygiene routine by brushing and flossing regularly.
 It is also important to have regular dental checkups and cleanings so that your dentist can detect any damage to the seal between the crown and tooth and treat it early.

 How long does it take to get a dental crown?